duarte-alex/FDM-CHALLENGE/README.md

 ## Project Highlights

-- utility/preprocess.py: modular helper functions for preprocessing .csv, .xlsx and .xls
+- utility/: modular helper functions for preprocessing, plotting and fitting .csv, .xlsx and .xls
 - .github/workflows: github actions to ensure code compliant with black formatting
-- forecast_logic.ipynb: business oriented justification of proposed prediction method
+- app/schema.py: used sql alchemy to define schemas in accordance with project description and goals

 ### Prediction Formula